smyja/Mirage/README.md

-# Ocado
+# Mirage
-Ocado is a browser-based interface design tool that is powered by Stability-AI and Fixie for generating images and texts.
+Mirage is a browser-based interface design tool that is powered by Stability-AI and Fixie for generating images and texts.

 ## ✨ Features